Riley Greene Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Yarbrough makes the start for the Royals, his fifth of the season.
-He is 2-4 with a 5.29 ERA and 19 strikeouts in 32 1/3 innings pitched.
+- Greinke (1-9) gets the starting nod for the Royals in his 19th start of the season.
+He has a 5.05 ERA in 92 2/3 innings pitched, with 64 strikeouts.

-- The lefty's last appearance was on Sunday, July 9 against the Cleveland Guardians, when he threw six innings, surrendering one earned run while giving up six hits.
+- His most recent time out was on Tuesday, July 4 against the Minnesota Twins, when the righty threw 5 1/3 innings, surrendering six earned runs while allowing seven hits.

-- The 31-year-old has a 5.29 ERA and 5.3 strikeouts per nine innings across 11 games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.